FatehAK/vite-plugin-image-optimizer/README.md

 Default: `true`

 Logs the optimization stats or errors with ansi colors in the terminal.
+Set it to `false` for shells that don't support color text.

 ### `svg`